TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

+* 1.1: changed way of CSS handling (database option instead of file), fixed bug for users with PHP4 (certain function doesn't exist there), added two additional shortcode parameters
-* 1.0: Language files, more import/export (including directly from wp-Table!), shortcode supported in text widgets
+* 1.0(.1): Language files, more import/export (including directly from wp-Table!), shortcode supported in text widgets
 * 0.9.2: fixed bug with plugin deactivation hook, added missing css-file
 * 0.9.1: first good release with all mentioned functions working well
 * 0.9 beta 1b: small bug which prevented showing of tables (but still not everything implemented)